WorkflowsOnRails/project-report/README.md

           Omit the file extension from your call to `\includegraphics`, or else your files may not be automatically converted to pdfs.
 * _resources/_: miscellaneous files used to produce the report, but not directly usable by the Makefile.
-Includes resources, Visio diagrams, etc.
+Includes wireframes, Visio diagrams, etc.